rickdevera/oh_cnapp/ambassador/lessons/module-1-intro-to-cnapp-onboarding-workbook.md

    1.  `Click` on **Severity** and `Select` **Critical and High**
       Note:  **Severity**  is fully explained in this [link](https://docs.ermetic.com/v1/docs/en/navigate-the-console#colorcoded-risk-severity)
    1. Note this displays all *findings* with the *Severity* level selected.

+###### Excluding Findings  (DO NOT EXCLUDE FINDINGS in this LESSSON)

 1. You can also ***exclude** the types of findings
+    1.  `Click` on the **Category** filter and `Select` **IAM**
+    1.  `Expand` one of the *Policies** (ie *Overprivileged IAM Role)
+    1.  `Rollover` the mouse to one of the rows
+    1.  `Click` on the 3-dot menu
+    1. DO NOT PERFORM THIS STEP IN THE CLASSROOM EXERCISE
+        1. To exclude, select the **Exclude menu**

-1.  `Click` on the link below to learn how to  filter the data throughout in the console to find specific resources, activities, and other types of data.
+1.  `Click` on the link below to for addidtional modules how to  filter the data throughout in the console to find specific resources, activities, and other types of data.

-`Click` on this [link](https://docs.ermetic.com/docs/filter-data#filter-data-in-tables) for additional information on filtering data.
+1.  `Click` on this [link](https://docs.ermetic.com/docs/filter-data#filter-data-in-tables) for additional information on filtering data.

 #### Challenge Questions

-none
+1  In the Findings tab, name three filters that you could enable to find  find a misconfigured policy named:  *Password reuse policy does not meet minimum requirements*